Grainger signs new Wales deal until 2027

 Grainger, 40, took over as Wales boss after working for the Football Association across the England development teams for 11 years, with her previous deal running until 2025.

-Football Association of Wales [FAW] chief executive Noel Mooney told BBC Sport Wales in December that talks over a new contract had begun with Grainger, due to the interest being shown in her.
+Football Association of Wales [FAW] chief executive Noel Mooney told BBC Sport Wales in December that talks over a new contract had begun with Grainger because of the interest being shown in her.

 Grainger's tenure as Wales boss has been successful, despite her side falling short in their bid to qualify for a first major tournament.